chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/install-recipe/install-recipe.md

     ![Select Recipe](./images/select-recipe.png)
     The recipe you selected starts installing.
 Once the installation is complete, the Configuration Editor page appears.

+## Task 2: Configure Connections

 On the **Connections** subpage, the following connections will be shown:

 * Oracle REST Connection
 * Oracle NetSuite Connection
 * Oracle Engagement (CX Sales) Cloud Connection

-    We will configure each of the connections.
+We will configure each of these connections.

-7. Hover over a connection and click **Edit** (pencil) icon.
+1. Hover over a connection and click **Edit** (pencil) icon.

-8. In the **Use a shared connection** box, type the keyword `Live` and then select the appropriate configuration from the list of shared connections.
+2. In the **Use a shared connection** box, type the keyword `Live` and then select the appropriate configuration from the list of shared connections.
 Click **Save** after selecting a shared connection.

     | Connection | Select with Shared Connection |
     | ---------- | ------------------------------ |